 Connery kicked off his American tour by attending the Show-A-Rama convention in Kansas City, sponsored by the United Theatre Owners of the Heart of America.
 This was held March 5-7.
 Then when he went to other cities, the media were brought in from surrounding cities to meet him, to see the movie at special screenings, to attend memorable parties and so on.
 Often he arrived in a Rolls Royce well stocked with three models, Jane Europh, Marilyn Chase, and Valerie Fowles.

 Some people become over-excited by the film.
 It is not a great pieces of cinema.
 It was made to make money through providing family entertainment.
 Neither of the producers were looking for plaudits and with Dr No they trod carefully well within the conventional boundaries of film making.
 Yet it turned out to be a success beyond their wildest dreams, making Fleming a household name.
 Hence the fact that Dr No introduced some key elements that would be retained across the series for decades was not something planned but serendipity came into play; the gun barrel sequence; the James Bond theme; I’m loathe to say ‘Bond.
-James Bond’ as that came from the novels; the End Titles had the reminder that Bond would return; and of course the glamour of the iconic Bond girl or three.
+James Bond’ as Harwood had taken that from the novels; the End Titles featured the reminder that Bond would return; and of course the glamour of the iconic Bond girl or three.

 All updates to this site are announced on Twitter @japanauthor